bobdenotter/many-eyes-of-making/Session recap/Drone Strike.md

 Urging them all to be quiet, [[Akulele]] says they should go upstairs, where they might be able to talk more freely.
-She leads them up the stairs, Galen, Rydia and Bonzo only just managing to hide in the staircase leading up as another black scale approaches [[Akulele]], asking her to explain what she’s doing and where she’s going.
+She leads them up the stairs, Galen, Rydia and Bonzo only just managing to hide in the staircase leading up as another black scale approaches Akulele, asking her to explain what she’s doing and where she’s going.

 As that black scale moves away, they all move up.
-The sun is low in the sky, elongated shadows indicating it’s much later in the day now. [[Akulele]] guides them all to the stables, where the human the group spotted before is still tied up.
+The sun is low in the sky, elongated shadows indicating it’s much later in the day now.
+Akulele guides them all to the stables, where the human the group spotted before is still tied up.